Dasharo/docs/docs/guides/capsule-update.md

   ESP (EFI System Partition, where `EFI/` directory is located) is a good choice because it should be always readable by UEFI.
-  If you're running the UEFI Shell from a USB drive, this step is already covered- you can simply continue using the same USB drive.
+  If you're running the UEFI Shell from a USB drive, this step is already covered - you can simply continue using the same USB drive.
 * _`CapsuleApp.efi`_<br>
   This is a UEFI application which passes a capsule file to firmware to perform an update.